Factbox: JPMorgan's physical commodity trading

 SELLER: RBS Sempra

 DESCRIPTION: When RBS Sempra was bought by JPMorgan for $1.6 billion in 2010, it was the second-largest warehousing company in the LME’s vast network with almost 100 warehouses.
-Since then it has been eclipsed by Goldman Sachs’s warehouse business Metro International and Glencore Xstrata’s Pacorini, and with around 80 facilities in nine countries, it is now the fourth-largest based on the number of sheds.
+Since then it has been eclipsed by Goldman Sach’s warehouse business Metro International and Glencore Xstrata’s Pacorini, and is now the fourth largest based on the number of sheds.

 The company was a founder member of the LME in 1877 and issued the first LME warrant on December 20 1883.